Table Of Contents

 TIP 1 - You can use your mouse as needed to drag and drop products from the Items to Scan to the Packed panels and vice-versa.

 TIP 2 - Once an order is loaded into the Scan screen, all barcodes being scanned are assumed to be associated to items on the order.
 If another order number is scanned you will receive an error indicating an incorrect item has been scanned.

 To stop verifying the currently loaded order, click the Clear button and then scan the order number for the new order.

 TIP 3 - When an item barcode is scanned, ShipWorks checks the following fields for a match to verify the item is on the order.

 - Item Code

-TIP 4 - You can add a Verified column to the Shipment History tab or to the Orders grid in Batch Grid mode so that you can quickly see whether or not an order has been scanned and verified.
+TIP 4 - You can add a Verified column to the History tab or to the Orders grid on the Home tab so that you can quickly see whether or not an order has been scanned and verified.
 Here's how:

 1. Right click on any column header to open the Column Order and Visibility screen.